This is step #2 in the 6 Steps To Go From An Angry To Happy And Confident Mom blog series. You can find the rest of the series here.

 The rule book I had for my kids was as strict as the rule book I had for myself as a mom.
 Evaluating the rule books helped me to realize that neither of these books were realistic.

-This work may seem like it takes a lot of time, but I promise you, spending 10-20 minutes a day journaling (this worksheet will help you) with these questions can completely transform how you feel as a mother, while strengthening your relationship with your kids.
+This work may seem like it takes a lot of time, but I promise you, spending 10-20 minutes a day journaling (this journal will help you) with these questions can completely transform how you feel as a mother, while strengthening your relationship with your kids.

 Come back next week when I’ll share with you how to give yourself some grace and create a REALISTIC vision of how you want to show up as a mom.